DVM New Student Information

 - CVM Class of 2018 Reception from 4:15pm to 6:00pm at the McKimmon Center

-- Social Event with Class of 2017 on Friday evening at TBD at TBA (this event is limited to admitted applicant and 1 guest)
+- Social Event with Class of 2017 on Friday evening at The Brickhouse at 7:30pm (this event is limited to admitted applicant and 1 guest)

 - Spend more time at the CVM Open House on Saturday, March 29, 2014.